 Making the difficult decision

 When curvatures are over 40 degrees, most physicians will recommend corrective spine fusion surgery.
+This does NOT mean surgery is a necessity.
+Please consider getting several orthopedic opinions and most importantly from a spine specialist whose primary caseload is scoliosis.

 The goals of scoliosis surgery are threefold: